Chart Color Schemes

 Killara lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census date, the suburb of Killara (Wodonga - Vic.) has an estimated population of around 1,578 as of Nov 2025.
-This reflects an increase of 93 people (6.3%) since the 2021 Census, which reported a population of 1,485 people.
-The change is inferred from the resident population of 1,476, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 956 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Killara's growth of 6.3% since the 2021 census exceeded the SA3 area (4.2%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 67.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The population of the Killara (Wodonga - Vic.) statistical area (Lv2) was estimated at 1,578 as of November 2025.
+This figure reflects an increase of 93 people since the 2021 Census, which reported a population of 1,485 people.
+The change is inferred from AreaSearch's estimation of the resident population at 1,476 following examination of the latest ERP data release by the ABS in June 2024, along with two validated new addresses since the Census date.
+This level of population equates to a density ratio of 956 persons per square kilometer.
+The growth rate of 6.3% since the 2021 census exceeded that of the SA3 area (4.2%) and the SA4 region, marking Killara as a growth leader in the region.
+Interstate migration contributed approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of regional areas across the nation, is predicted over the period with the area expected to grow by 1,195 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 81.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period with the area expected to grow by 1,195 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 81.2% in total over the 17 years.

 Frequently Asked Questions - Population